lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 13. Allow AltaVault to generate a new encryption key or enter an existing key that you want to use to encrypt and decrypt the data.
 14. Click **Next** to confirm the settings, then click **Finish and Apply**.

 At this point, AltaVault attempts to contact {{site.data.keyword.BluSoftlayer}}’s {{site.data.keyword.objectstorageshort}} Service by using the inputs that were given in the wizard.
-If the connection fails, review your settings and make sure you have the appropriate access to the service. when the settings are correct, the Storage Optimization service starts running and is ready on the home screen.
+If the connection fails, review your settings and make sure you have the appropriate access to the service.
+When the settings are correct, the Storage Optimization service starts running and is ready on the home screen.

 This service restarts and can take a few minutes to update its status to ready (Figure 6).